Managing Conflicts Of Interest

 - Ensure products are the right fit: Products recommended must meet the needs of the consumer.

 Our Company supports these principles.
 If you feel that our representatives are not following them, please let us know.
-The Financial Services Commission of Ontario regulates insurance companies and agents in Ontario.
+The Financial Services Regulatory Authority of Ontario regulates insurance companies and agents in Ontario.

 Disclosure of Distributor Compensation & Financial Links